 Cooking is an art form unlike any other.
 Connecting people sense of smell, taste, sight and feel while also being patient in the kitchen is a truly special gift.
 Imagine being so talented as a chef as well as musician and songwriter?

-Enter Roger Mooking, the immensely talented Montreal based chef, musician and published writer.
-Verge had the pleasure of catching up with Rodger about his successful life in many fields of work.
+Enter Roger Mooking, the immensely talented Toronto based chef, musician and published writer.
+Verge had the pleasure of catching up with Roger about his successful life in many fields of work.

 Paulie: How much does your birth country, Trinidad and Tobago, influence you as a chef?